 What does that mean?
 It means putting your customer at the center of your customer experience design.
+It means testing the whole design with computer mockups and similar techniques before launching.
 It means having a deep understanding of what they really want, and how to provide it for them.

 When it comes to the phones, it also means avoiding some of the most annoying techniques that are unfortunately some of the most popular with businesses.
 When asked what business practice would make you consider a different vendor, respondents stated the following:

 scripted greetings (having your agents read out a highly structured greeting and engagement script): 31%